The Golden Girls: Stage

 The Golden Girls: Live! was an off-Broadway show that opened in the summer of 2003 in New York City at Rose's Turn theater in the West Village, and ran until November of that year.
 The production ended because the producers failed to secure the rights and received a cease-and-desist order by the creators of the original television show.
 Featuring an all-male cast in drag, The Golden Girls: Live! consisted of two back-to-back episodes of the sitcom: "Break-In" (season one, episode eight) and "Isn't It Romantic?" (season two, episode five).

 The Golden Girls: The Laughs Continue opened with an all-male cast in drag on December 14, 2023, in Los Angeles.
 The production stars Christopher Kamm, Adam Graber, Ryan Bernier, and Vince Kelley.
 The play was written by Robert Leleux and directed by Eric Swanson.

 The cast of The Golden Girls, Sophia, Dorothy, Blanche, and Rose, have been even further immortalized in two puppet parody shows Thank You For Being A Friend and That Golden Girls Show: A Puppet Parody, both created by Australian screenwriter Thomas Duncan-Watt and producer Jonathan Rockefeller.

 Animation

 Golden Girls 3033 is an animated pilot created by Mike Hollingsworth.
 The pilot takes audio from the sitcom and sets it against a futuristic background inspired by The Jetsons.

 Books

-In 2025, The Golden Girls became a cozy mystery novel series.
-The first book, Murder by Cheesecake: A Golden Girls Cozy Mystery, by author Rachel Ekstrom Courage, was released April 15, 2025.
-The book became a New York Times bestseller.
-A second book, Death on the Lanai, will be released on April 28, 2026.
+In 2025, The Golden Girls became a cozy mystery series.
+The first book, Murder by Cheesecake: A Golden Girls Cozy Mystery, by author Rachel Ekstrom Courage, was released April 15, 2025, and it became a New York Times bestseller.
+A second book, Death on the Lanai, was released on June 2, 2026.
+The books have also been released as audiobooks, narrated by Yvonne Newman.
+The third book in the series, Who Ate the Last Slice of Cheesecake, will be published May 11, 2027.